 Practice/Apply: Have students decide on a person about whom they will write.
 Remind them that the person should be someone who has become very important in their lives.
 As they prepare to write their personal narratives, they might ask themselves whet happened, whet they did, and how they felt.
 They should include first-person pronouns in their narratives, such as I, me, my, and mine.

 - Books on U.S. landscape

-Ask students to choose Sarah's destination, which was never specified in the selection, and map out her train route.
+- Ask students to work in pairs or individually to choose Sarah's destination, which was never specified in the selection, and map out her train route.

 Create a Class Dictionary

 - Model this activity by reminding students that in Maine, ayuh means “yes.”
 Encourage students who have traveled or lived in other places to come up with as many different words as they know for the same thing.

 - Include regional variations.
 An example of this would be the different names given to a particular type of sandwich, which is called a submarine in the Midwest, a grinder in New England, and a hero on the East Coast.
 Other examples include athletic shoes which on the East Coast are called sneakers and on the West Coast, tennis shoes.
 If possible, include words from other languages.

 - Create a class dictionary by listing each word in alphabetical order, its regional or foreign counterparts, and a brief definition.